secure73/gemvc/Documentation.md

 ## AI Integration

-This project includes an `AIAssist.jsonc` file that provides comprehensive metadata about the framework's structure, components, and functionality.
+This project includes an `AIAssist.jsonc` and `GEMVCLibraryAPIReference.json` files that provides comprehensive metadata about the framework's structure, components, and functionality.
 This file is designed to help AI assistants better understand and work with the codebase.

 ### AIAssist.jsonc Structure